Getting involved as a Review Author

 CONSORT - reporting of RCTs and PRISMA - preferred reporting items for systematic reviews and meta-analyses

 STROBE - reporting of observational studies in epidemiology

 - Cochrane Screening and Diagnostic Tests Methods Group

 - Submission deadlines - for information on deadlines for Copy Edit Support and module/CENTRAL submissions, as well as publication dates for The Cochrane Library contact CGF's Managing Editor (email@example.com).
 We now have a continuous publication model known as Publish-when-ready so publication now occurs within hours after the last publication form has been submitted

-For online training go to Open Learning Materials - learn the steps in convenient online modules which supplement the Cochrane Reviewers' Handbook in helping you gain skills and complete your review.
+For online training go to our training site - learn the steps in convenient online modules which supplement the Cochrane Reviewers' Handbook in helping you gain skills and complete your review.